 With a GoPro Subscription, you can get "up to 50% off" some (but not all) mounts, cases, mods, batteries, and lifestyle gear sold via GoPro.com.
 The full list is here, but as a rule of thumb, the full 50% discounts apply largely to protective housings and roll cages, replacement parts like doors, fingers, and lens caps, and mounts, such as a Hand & Wrist Strap, Suction Cup and Surfboard Mounts.
 Spare batteries carry a 20% discount, as do bags and cases.
 Mods get a 30% or 20% discount.

 Meanwhile, lifestyle products, such as GoPro's Mezcal floating sunglasses, Weekender 30-litre backpack, and all clothing, are offered at a 20% discount.
 You can get discounts on a maximum of 10 items per subscription anniversary year.

 Of course, the most significant discount you can get with a GoPro Subscription is the one you'll get on a new GoPro camera after your first year – current models come with a $100 discount for members if bought directly from GoPro.

 GoPro Subscription: verdict

-A GoPro Subscription and the Quik app together is an ecosystem designed to take away a few pain-points of owning and heavily using a GoPro – specifically through no-fuss replacements and cloud storage for all of your videos – though whether you should renew it after the first year really depends on how much you use its other features.
+A GoPro Subscription and the Quik app together are an ecosystem designed to take away a few pain points of owning and heavily using a GoPro, specifically through no-fuss replacements and cloud storage for all of your videos.
+The 50% discount in the first year, make it a service that is worth trying and see how much you actually use the features